-Senate Republicans face do-or-die moment as pivotal vote on impeachment witnesses imminent
+Key swing-vote GOP Sen. Alexander comes out against witnesses ahead of pivotal impeachment trial vote

-The Senate impeachment trial question-and-answer phase was wrapping up Thursday night, setting up a pivotal vote Friday on whether or not to subpoena additional witnesses and documents, or to hold a final vote on whether to impeach or acquit President Trump -- and all indications are that the final roll call on the witness question will come down to the wire.
+“The question then is not whether the president did it, but whether the United States Senate or the American people should decide what to do about what he did," Alexander said.
+"I believe that the Constitution provides that the people should make that decision in the presidential election that begins in Iowa on Monday.
+The Senate has spent nine long days considering this ‘mountain’ of evidence, the arguments of the House managers and the president’s lawyers, their answers to senators’ questions and the House record.
+Even if the House charges were true, they do not meet the Constitution’s ‘treason, bribery, or other high crimes and misdemeanors’ standard for an impeachable offense.

-Fox News is told that retiring Tennessee Republican Sen. Lamar Alexander, a key swing vote on the matter, will announce his decision within minutes, in a dramatic capper to a day marked by tension, confrontation and the occasional head-scratcher.
+“The framers believed that there should never, ever be a partisan impeachment," he continued.
+"That is why the Constitution requires a 2/3 vote of the Senate for conviction.
+Yet not one House Republican voted for these articles.
+If this shallow, hurried and wholly partisan impeachment were to succeed, it would rip the country apart, pouring gasoline on the fire of cultural divisions that already exist.
+It would create the weapon of perpetual impeachment to be used against future presidents whenever the House of Representatives is of a different political party."

-"The senator said he will make a decision after the questions and answers have concluded," a spokesperson for Alexander told Fox News earlier in the day.
-"The current plan is to release that decision shortly after.”
+The Senate impeachment trial question-and-answer phase wrapped up Thursday night after a total of 180 interrogatories, setting up a pivotal vote Friday on whether or not to subpoena additional witnesses and documents, or to hold a final vote on whether to impeach or acquit President Trump .

 Another moderate swing-vote Republican, Sen. Lisa Murkowski, seemingly tipped her hand during the question-and-answer session late Thursday.
 Her interrogatory said that former National Security Adviser John Bolton, who authored a book that reportedly implicates President Trump in tying Ukrainian military aid to an investigation of Joe and Hunter Biden, has "direct knowledge" relevant to the trial.